Using the Auditing Service Policy

 Auditing Service Policy Options

-- Filter by message content: Allows you to filter the messages to be audited by providing one or more regular expressions, JSONPath expressions, or XPath expressions.
-An example is shown below.
+Filter by message content: Allows you to filter the messages to be audited by providing one or more regular expressions, JSONPath expressions, or XPath expressions.
+If message content matches the specified expressing, auditing is triggered.

 The XPath option includes a table where you can define Prefix and Namespace for each XPath expression.
 Click Add or Delete to modify the list.
 You can also sort the list by clicking the table header.

-- Audit Contract: Audits the contract governing a message.
+- Audit Contract: Enables the auditing of a contract governing a message.

-- Enables the auditing of specified identities included in a request message.
-You can choose:
+Checking this box enables the auditing of specified identities included in a request message.
+Options:

-- Consumer (the default): Audits the consumer identity sent with a request message.
+- Audits the consumer identity sent with a request message.

-- End-User: Audits the end-user identity sent with a request message.
+- Audits the end-user identity sent with a request message.

-- Additional Subject Categories: Audits the identity associated with one or more specified Subject Categories sent with a request message.
+- Audits the identity associated with one or more specified Subject Categories sent with a request message.
 If you choose this option, you can create one or more user-defined subject categories that you want to use.
 You can also add or delete from the table.

-- Log: Indicates that audit information should be logged.
+- Indicates that audit information should be logged.

-- Alert: Indicates that audit information should be delivered in an alert event.
+- Indicates that audit information should be delivered in an alert event.

 Auditing Service policy use cases